franklinogf/products-api/README.md

 You can import the provided Postman collection to test the API endpoints easily.
 The collection is available [here](https://github.com/franklinogf/products-api/blob/master/postman-collection.json).

+## Swagger Documentation
+API documentation is available via Swagger.
+You can access it at `/docs` after starting the server.

 ## Development